thehappycheese/megalinref/readme.md

 Python module for converting between lat / lon and road / chainage.

+This project is currently focused only on the Main Roads Western Australia Road Network which is freely avaliable for download [here](https://portal-mainroads.opendata.arcgis.com/datasets/mainroads::road-network/about), this library includes a utility function to grab that data as demonstrated in the example below.

 Uses Rust binaries in the backend for the mega-speed you deserve :)

 1. Convert (latitude, longitude) into (road_number, carriageway, slk),